 3> draw a 39-bit random value in the range 0..239-1 and set the ue-Identity to this value;

 NOTE 1: Upper layers provide the 5G-S-TMSI if the UE is registered in the TA of the current cell.

+1> if the establishment of the RRC connection is triggered in NR via RRCRelease or in E-UTRA via RRCConnectionRelease with redirect with mpsPriorityIndication:

+2> set the establishmentCause to mps-PriorityAccess;

+1> else:

-1> set the establishmentCause in accordance with the information received from upper layers;
+2> set the establishmentCause in accordance with the information received from upper layers;

 The UE shall submit the RRCSetupRequest message to lower layers for transmission.